Skip to main content

 Event properties

 Any column that is present in an event table is considered an event property.
-If you tables have complex column types such as JSON, MAP, VARIANT, STRUCT, etc. The nested key-value pairs can be considered as event properties as well.
+If your tables have complex column types such as JSON, MAP, VARIANT, STRUCT, etc., the nested key-value pairs can be considered event properties as well.
 More on this subject here.

 Dimension tables

-Dimension tables contain information about entities of your business.
-Typically these are:
+Dimension tables contain information about entities in your business.
+Typically, these are:

 • Orders